slogga-dev/Habbo-Scanner/README.md

 ## What is Habbo Scanner? 🕵️‍♂️

-Habbo Scanner is a tool that extracts data from Habbo and saves it to a MySQL DAO.
+Habbo Scanner is a tool that extracts data from Habbo and saves it to a MySQL database.
 It archives details about furni, users, pets, and bots seen in Habbo rooms, creating a rich dataset for analysis and insight.

 ## Key Features 🚀